umang23567/AP-Assignments/README.md

 - **Order**: Represents an individual order with tracking information.
 - **Admin/User Interfaces**: Separates admin and user functionality for easier management of roles.

-Here’s a text for your README or documentation that explains the hardcoded data in your application and encourages users to customize it according to their requirements:

 ---

 ### Hardcoded Data